 At the vets, and understanding the treatment

+If you are taking your dog to the vet – make a quick note of the history of the dog’s illness – symptoms, and signs you have noted, and when it started.
 If you think your dog may have something infectious – it is coughing a lot, or has a very upset tummy – phone first and ask if you can have a separate appointment.
 There is nothing worse than taking a dog with kennel cough (highly infectious) into a waiting room full of pups waiting to be vaccinated, or perhaps elderly dogs with heart problems.

 If the vet tells you what is wrong with the dog and you don’t understand - please say so.